Hazard, Risk & Vulnerability Analysis

-The HRVA report is the foundation document for any community emergency program and is ideally completed before the strategic plan or any emergency response and recovery plans are written.
-Comparing risks is a requirement mandated by the Local Authority Emergency Management Regulation.
-Section 2(1) of this regulation requires local authorities to prepare emergency plans that reflect the local authority's assessment of the relative risk of occurrence and the potential impact on people and property of the emergencies or disasters.
+Evaluating risks is a requirement mandated by the Local Authority Emergency Management Regulation.
+Section 2(1) of this regulation requires local authorities to prepare emergency plans that reflects their assessment of the relative risk of occurrence, and the potential impact, of emergencies or disasters on people and property.